phamvanlinh20111993/hashicorp_vault-jenkin-example/README.md

    1. Install hashicorp vault plugin: https://plugins.jenkins.io/hashicorp-vault-plugin/

-      - Using the GUI: From your Jenkins dashboard navigate to `Manage Jenkins > Manage Plugins` and select the `Available` tab.
+      - Using the GUI: From your Jenkins dashboard navigate to `Manage Jenkins > Manage Plugins` and select the `Available` tab.<br />
       Locate this plugin by searching for 'hashicorp-vault-plugin'.

 	  - Using the CLI tool: